rossrobino/ovr/apps/docs/src/content/docs.md

 });
 ```

 Context can be acquired from anywhere within the scope of a request handler with the `Context.get` method. `get` uses `AsyncLocalStorage` under the hood.
+This prevents you from having to prop drill the context to each component from the handler.

 ```tsx
 import { Context } from "ovr";